-Please check www.gov.uk/foreign-travel-advice to make sure you are happy with the advice for the places you are visiting.
+1. Please check your government’s travel advice for the places you are visiting.

-Book online or call us on +44 (0)20 3370 1988.
-It is important that you read the Terms & Conditions below at this stage.
-Full payment is required if you are booking within ten weeks of departure) as well as a signed booking form.
+2. Visit www.culturaltravel.co.uk or call +44 (0)20 3370 1988 to make a booking.
+It is important that you read our booking conditions at this stage.
+We require a deposit (or full payment if you are booking within 10 weeks of departure) as well as a signed booking form.

-Upon receipt of the signed booking form and deposit we shall send you your Booking Confirmation.
-After this your deposit is non-returnable and non-transferable except in the special circumstances mentioned in the Terms & Conditions.
-Further details about the trip will be sent with your Final Documents about three weeks before departure.
+3. Upon receipt of your deposit and booking form, we shall send you a booking confirmation.
+After this, your deposit is non-returnable and non-transferable, except in special circumstances as per our booking conditions.
+Full trip details will be sent with your final documents, about 3 weeks before departure.

 We will meet all our legal and regulatory responsibilities.
 We aim to provide accurate information about our holidays – if there are changes, we will tell you promptly.
 If something does go wrong, we will try to put it right – our overriding aim is to ensure that every client is satisfied with our services.
 It is important that you read the information we send to you.

-You need to be in good health and have a level of fitness which would not spoil other participants’ enjoyment of the trip by slowing them down, or by absorbing disproportionate attention from the tour leaders.
+You need to be in good health, and have a level of fitness which would not spoil other participants’ enjoyment of the trip by slowing them down, or by absorbing disproportionate attention from the tour leaders.
 To this end we ask you to read our fitness guidelines, and take the self-assessment fitness test.
-By signing the booking form or completing an online booking, you are stating that you have met these requirements.
-If during the trip it transpires you are not able to cope adequately in the judgement of the tour leaders, you may be asked to opt out of certain visits, or be invited to leave the trip altogether.
-This would be at your own expense.
+By signing the booking form, or completing an online booking, you are stating that you have met these requirements.
+If during the trip it transpires you are not able to cope adequately in the judgement of the tour leaders, you may be asked to opt out of certain visits, or be asked to leave the trip altogether, which would be at your own expense.
 If you have a medical condition or a disability which may affect your holiday, or necessitate special arrangements being made for you (including any which affect the booking process), please discuss this with us before booking, or if the condition develops or changes subsequently, as soon as possible before departure.
 We reserve the right to refuse to accept a booking without giving a reason.

 It is a condition of booking that you have adequate travel insurance, and we recommend you have this in place from the time you make your booking.
 Cover for medical treatment, repatriation, loss of property and cancellation charges must be included (including cover in the unlikely event of the Cultural Travel Company having to cancel the trip).
 Experience tells us that free travel insurance offered by some credit card companies is not reliable in the event of a claim.

-British citizens must have valid passports for all trips outside the United Kingdom.
+British citizens must have valid passports for all trips outside the UK.
 For most countries, the passport needs to be valid for six months beyond the date of the trip.
-If visas are required we will advise UK citizens about obtaining them.
+If visas are required, we will advise UK citizens about obtaining them.
 Nationals of other countries should ascertain whether visas are required in their case, and obtain them if they are.

 There is an amendment fee for changes to the basic package, such as booking additional hotel nights.
 This is £25 per booking.

 We may decide to cancel a trip if there were insufficient bookings for it to be viable (though this would always be more than 8 weeks before departure).
 We would give you a full refund.
 If the UK Foreign and Commonwealth Office advises against travel to places visited on a trip for security reasons, we would cancel the trip or adjust the itinerary to avoid the risky area.
-In the event of cancellation before the trip commenced we would give you a full refund.
-We would also treat sympathetically a wish to withdraw from a trip to a troubled region even if the FCO does not advise against travel there.
+In the event of cancellation before the trip departs we would give you a full refund.
+We would also treat sympathetically a wish to withdraw from a trip to a troubled region, even if the Foreign Office does not advise against travel there.
 We may also cancel if civil unrest, natural disaster or other circumstances amounting to force majeure affect the region to which the trip was due to go.